Additional classes, their methods and properties

 (i.e., correct results).
 It must be called after the Task method, otherwise the program output the error message

-"The Task procedure is not called at the beginning of the program".
+"The Task procedure with a task name is not called at the beginning of the program".

 The Put method may be used for output data of any admissible type:

-bool, int, double, char, string, Node for C#; Boolean, Integer, Long, Double, Char, String, Node for VB.NET.
+bool, int, double, char, string, Node for C# and corresponding types for VB.NET and F#.

 Due to a parameter-array it is possible to use any number of parameters in the Put method.